injectcode/encode-library/README.md

-# Obfusication Central:
-### This project is mainly meant for obfusicating strings however a person can for hacking purposes.
+# This project is mainly meant for obfusicating strings however a person can for hacking purposes.
 Go crazy folks, go crazy!
 ## EncodeText
 Changing a string into different encodings.
 Changes characters from their regular ASCII encoding to unicode.
 This has a ton of ways to obfusicate it!